 In 2014, they came up with a creative concept for marketing memes.
 They created a series of memes based on nominations for Academy Awards.
 Called the #OscarNomNoms, Seamless’ meme-series created quite a stir on Twitter.

 They re-imagined and designed movie posters to include some crazy food puns.
 American Hustle became “American Muzzles,” while The Wolf of Wall Street became “The Wolf of Waffle Street.”

-What were the results of the campaign?
+What were the results of the meme marketing campaign?

 Needless to say, the #OscarNomNom series won the internet.
 Their memes went viral for two reasons — timeliness and good puns.

 The Academy Award nominations were just announced, so obviously, there was a lot of curiosity around them.
-By leveraging a popular trend, Seamless was able to position themselves as a brand that could make people laugh.
+By leveraging a popular trend, Seamless was able to position itself as a brand that could make people laugh.

 New York-based subscription service, BarkBox, has over 600,000 monthly subscribers for their dog products and services.
 The one thing that their target audience has in common is their love for dogs.